-Writer performance royalties are royalties paid out directly to songwriters by the performance society the songwriter is affiliated with; ASCAP and BMI for example.
-Performance royalties have traditionally been split with one half being sent to the songwriters directly (writer share) and the other half required a publisher to collect, known as the publisher share.
+Writer performance royalties are royalties paid out directly to songwriters by the PRO that the songwriter is affiliated with (ASCAP, BMI, etc.).
+Performance royalties have traditionally been split with one half being sent to the songwriters directly (writer share) and the other half required a publisher to collect (publisher share).

-For example; Performance income is sent from digital service providers like Spotify and performance venues to your PRO, like ASCAP.
-Then, ASCAP sends half the money to you, the writer, directly and sends the other half to us at Songtrust as your publishing administrator, which we then pay you.
+For example: performance income is sent from digital service providers like Spotify and performance venues to your PRO such as ASCAP.
+Then, ASCAP sends half the money directly to you, the writer, and sends the other half to us at Songtrust as your publishing administrator, which we then pay you.

 What else should I know about Writer Performance Royalties?

 At Songtrust, we’ve begun collecting your writer share directly from some sources, like Amazon Prime Music and Google Play.
 Why?
-Us collecting your full amount directly means you get your money faster and there’s one less hand in your pocket taking a collection fee.
+Having Songtrust collect your full amount directly means you get your money faster, and there’s one less hand in your pocket taking a collection fee.
 At Songtrust, we pay out the writer performance royalties at 100% instead of the commission rate you agreed to when signing up with Songtrust.

 This diagram helps to break down where performance royalties come from